brandonlpanos/mvts/README.md

 - `code_overview.pdf` detailed pdf of code content
 - `csv_to_fits_map.p` python dictionary in pickled folder that links obs read in by data reader with original fits files
 - `csv_to_fits_map_neg.p/` same as above but for the negative class
+- `data_extension.pdf` roadmap for synthesizing new data outside of the SWAN-SF datarange

 <p align="center">
   <img width="700" src="static/grad_cam.png">